pyne/pyne/docs/pyapi/spatialsolver.rst

                      READ(12) s(ix,iy,iz,g,1,1,1)

   (3.)
-Boundry Condition file (only needed if one of the boundry conditions specified above is 2):
+Boundary Condition file (only needed if one of the boundary conditions specified above is 2):
-      The boundry condition file contains information about the incoming scalar flux on each face of each cell.
+      The boundary condition file contains information about the incoming scalar flux on each face of each cell.

   (4.)
 Quadrature file (optional):
       If the quadrature type you selected was 2, a quadrature file is required for running the solver.
 If the quadrature type is not 2, no quadrature file is necessary.